 Another good-looking dashboard, this time by this guy.
 The focus here is organic search traffic and what is especially useful is the keyword report as well as the top performing pages.

-One could look at this as an SEO traffic dashboard more than a digital marketing dashboard as all metrics relate to the content, keywords and performance metrics as applied to the traffic from organic search.
+For you SEO experts out there, one could look at this as an traffic dashboard more than a digital marketing dashboard as all metrics relate to the content, keywords and performance metrics as applied to the traffic from organic search.

 #8.
 Monthly Summary of Digital Data

 Perhaps my favorite on this list is this rather comprehensive digital performance dashboard by LunaMetrics.

 There is a lot of data insight to derive from this report.
 First, we have the usual scorecard summaries, displaying total values for the period.
 Second, we can see traffic against conversion and how these numbers are trending over time.
 Third, we get a snapshot of best sources of traffic and the most visited pages.